Elgin National Watch Company: History

 The company was first incorporated in August 1864 as the National Watch Company in Chicago, Illinois, by Philo Carpenter, Howard Z. Culver, Benjamin W. Raymond, George M. Wheeler, Thomas S. Dickerson and W. Robbins.
-In September of the same year, the founders visited the Waltham Watch Company in Waltham, Massachusetts and successfully convinced seven of Waltham's watchmakers to come to work for their new company.
+In September of the same year, the founders visited the Waltham Watch Company in Waltham, Massachusetts, and successfully convinced seven of Waltham's watchmakers to come to work for their new company.

 The growing young city of Elgin, Illinois, some 30 miles northwest of Chicago, was chosen as the factory site.
 Initially, as part of the deal, the city was asked to donate 35 acres (142,000 m2) of land for the construction of the factory.
 The city selected a derelict farm; however, the owners refused to sell the property unless the city purchased their entire 71 acres for $3,550.
 Four Elgin businessmen agreed to acquire the property and then donated the required 35 acres to the watch company.
 The company reorganized in April 1865 and completed the factory in 1866.
 The first movement, delivered in 1867, was named the B.W.
 Raymond in honor of Benjamin W. Raymond.
 The watch was an 18-size, full plate design.
 In 1869, the National Watch Company won "Best Watches, Illinois Manufacture" at the 17th Annual Illinois State Fair, for which it won a silver medal.
 The company officially changed its name to the Elgin National Watch Company in 1874, as the Elgin name had come into common usage for their watches.
+In the late-19th century J. A. Coburn started his career as a cornetist for the Elgin National Watch Company's military band.